-We embark for this trek after your arrival and sightseeing around the culturally rich Kathmandu valley and completion of any necessary trip preparations.
+We embark on this trek after your arrival and sightseeing around the culturally rich Kathmandu valley and completion of any necessary trip preparations.
 We fly from Kathmandu to Lukla on a scenic mountain flight and start trekking activity towards Phakding.
-Initially, we follow the Dudh Koshi River, pass through beautiful rhododendron forests, prayer flags and Chortens, acclimatize at the Sherpa village of Namche Bazaar, and explore Himalayan flora, fauna of Sagarmatha National Park.
+Initially, we follow the Dudh Koshi River, pass through beautiful rhododendron forests, prayer flags, and Chortens, acclimatize at the Sherpa village of Namche Bazaar and explore the Himalayan flora, the fauna of Sagarmatha National Park.
 We get traditional and cultural insights while visiting the ancient Buddhist monastery at Tengboche.
 Further trekking through Dingboche and Lobuche and after a couple of days, we reach Everest base camp.
-Kala Patthar blesses us with amazing panoramic views of Everest, Nuptse and popular peaks like Lingtren, Khumbutse and Changtse.
+Kala Patthar blesses us with amazing panoramic views of Everest, Nuptse, and popular peaks like Lingtren, Khumbutse, and Changtse.

 We will then cross the Chola pass via Dzongla and arrive at Thangnak for an overnight stay.
 The Gokyo lakes are highlights of this place.
 Then we head towards Luza which is especially known for the best natural highlights; and an opportunity of visiting a typical house.
 With all the beautiful trekking memories, we make our way through Khumjung, Phakding, Lukla and fly back to Kathmandu.

 Everest Base Camp and Chola Pass Trek are some of the challenging adventures in the Everest region.
 Therefore it requires a good fitness level with a passion for walking and trekking around the Himalayas.
 The best seasons to join this trek would be:

 Join Everest Base Camp and Chola Pass Trek with Nepal Mountain Trekkers for unforgettable trekking in Nepal memories.
 Contact us as soon as possible to get more information and recommendation on this trek.